 Meanwhile, a veteran lifter will not be adding 100lbs of weight on to his or her lifts in just mere months.

 He or she may only be able to add 20lbs to their squat or deadlift over the course of a year.

 Veterans do not get angry because they trust the process.
 The veteran knows that if they average a 20lbs increase on a lift each year that it would be a 100lb increase over 5 years.

 Even if they averaged a 10lb increase per year they would add 50lbs over 5 years.
 Do you think your legs would look different if your squat numbers were higher?

-Progress is rarely a Jordan-like leap.
-Progress will be baby steps but those baby steps add up over time.
+Progress is rarely a Dr. J-like leap.
+Progress will be baby steps, but those baby steps add up over time.

 Regardless of your situation, you can never give up on your dreams.

-The possibility of resigning yourself to option B should be enough motivation to keep moving forward.
+The possibility of resigning yourself to option B should be enough motivation for you to keep moving forward.